MokhaDesign/Nier-Automata-Screen-Transition/README.md

 let idMainContent = 'main'
 let classToHide = '.start'
 ```
+You can have a general idea of the process by looking at ```example.html```.
 It is fairly easy to change its behaviour and functionality as you please.

 ### Dependencies
 This screen transition is mostly based on [AnimeJS](https://github.com/juliangarnier/anime).